appdev-lessons/bulletin-board-1/content.md

 [Here is a walkthrough video that you should follow along with.](https://share.descript.com/view/DlxVNV7HMx4)

-Additional notes are below.

-## Data integrity with validations

-We'll use what we learned in the [Data integrity with validations lesson](https://learn.firstdraft.com/lessons/132-data-integrity-with-validations) in this project.
-Be sure to review it.

 ---

 - Approximately how long (in minutes) did this lesson take you to complete?